 David L. Goldwyn

 David Goldwyn is president of Goldwyn Global Strategies, LLC (GGS), an international energy advisory consultancy.
-A thought leader in energy security and extractive industry transparency, he is Chairman of the Atlantic Council Energy Advisory Board, a Nonresident Senior Fellow at the Brookings Institution and at the Atlantic Council, and is also a Senior Associate with the Africa Program at the Center for Strategic and International Studies.
-Mr. Goldwyn is a member of the U.S. National Petroleum Council, and an alternate member of the US Extractive Industries Transparency Initiative.
+A thought leader in energy security and extractive industry transparency, he is Chairman of the Atlantic Council Energy Advisory Board, a Nonresident Senior Fellow at the Atlantic Council, and a Senior Associate with the Africa Program at the Center for Strategic and International Studies.
+Mr. Goldwyn is a member of the U.S. National Petroleum Council.

 Mr. Goldwyn served as US State Department’s special envoy and coordinator for international energy affairs from 2009 to 2011, reporting directly to Secretary of State Hillary Clinton, where he conceived and developed the Global Shale Gas Initiative and the Energy Governance and Capacity Initiative, led ministerial level energy dialogues with the developing world, and co-chaired a regional biofuels initiative with Brazil.
 He had previously served as assistant secretary of energy for international affairs (1999-2001); counselor to the secretary of energy (1998-99); national security deputy to US Ambassador to the United Nations Bill Richardson (1997-98); chief of staff to the under secretary of state for political affairs (1993-97); and an attorney-adviser in the Office of the Legal Adviser at the State Department (1991-92).